mueller-mp/airfoils_bnn/README.md

 # airfoils_bnn
-This repository contains code that allows to train Bayesian Neural Networks to predict the Reynolds-averaged Navier-Stokes (short: RANS) flows around airfoils.
+This repository contains code that allows to train Bayesian Neural Networks to predict the Reynolds-averaged Navier-Stokes (short: RANS) flows around airfoils, like it was done in the first experiment in https://arxiv.org/abs/2205.01222.
 Two versions of BNNs are implemented: Flipout-BNNs, leveraging tensorflow-probability and dropout BNNs.
 ### Data
 Please refer to https://github.com/thunil/Deep-Flow-Prediction on how to get the data.